rubywyest/ProjectTwoRepo-Airbnb/README.md

 ## Final Report

 ### Detailing the process of extraction, transformation and loading
+1. Extract Process
+    * CSV pull AIRbnb dataset for New York
+    * API call and Json to extract places of interest from Google Maps API
+    * Web Scrapping from Travel Top List html website

+2. Transformation Process
+    * CSV pull AIRbnb dataset for New York

 *	Extract Process

-   -	CSV to pull Airbnb data set for New York
+   -	Extract Process

    -	API call and Json to extract places of interest from Google Maps API